gigascience/gigadb-website/fuw/docs/software_architecture.md

 The docker-compose service for the container is called "web"

+On the "dev" and "CI" environments, changes to Nginx config don't require building the container image.
+Instead, modifications just requires restarting the "web" service to be effective.
+On "staging" and "production" environments, the Nginx configs are baked into the container image during build time (see ``ops/deployment/docker-compose.build.yml``), thanks to setting the **FIX_SITE_CONFIGS** variable to true (see ``ops/packaging/Web-Dockerfile``).

 ### Database Server

 The web server is shared by all web apps, Gigadb and File Upload Wizard.